copperlight/copperlight.github.io/docs/github/how-i-built-my-site.md

         mkdocs serve
         open http://localhost:8000

-1. Push the source branch to GitHub to save your changes.
-You only need to set the upstream for the first push; subsequent pushes will be `git push origin` as long as you remain on the `source` branch.
+6. Push the changes to GitHub to save your progress.
+The first release build will fail due to the absence of the `gh-pages` branch.

         git add --all
         git commit -m "first commit"
-        git push --set-upstream origin source
+        git push origin

-1. Build and deploy the site.
-The static HTML site generated by this process will be pushed to the `master` branch origin for this repository.
+7. Build and deploy the site for the first time.
+This step is done to establish the `gh-pages` branch which is used by GitHub Actions.
+The static HTML site generated by this process will be pushed to the `gh-pages` branch at the origin for this repository.
 Changes will be live within one minute.
 Navigate to the site url to see your changes.

         mkdocs gh-deploy